yk3thn/erswapper/README.md

 > you use this program, you are at the mercy of Facepunch, Rust, and Steam.
 I don't work with any of
 > these companies (though i would like to), nor am I associated with or represent them.

-**Offline / single-player use only.** Do not join servers with anti-cheat enabled while your game files are modified.
-Rust's asset integrity checks (EAC) are designed to detect this and it may result in a ban.
-Every swap can be undone from **Swap History**, and Steam → *Verify Integrity of Game Files* always restores the originals.
+*Verify Integrity of Game Files* always restores the originals.

 ## Limitations